mm-422/Projects--Legacy-App-Reverse-Engineering/README.md

 ###  ֎ Project Goals
 - Analyze the structure and behavior of legacy authentication and integrity mechanisms.
 - Reverse engineer authentication logic with no source code or documentation.
-- Demonstrate weaponization potential and relevant phase in a typical kill chain framework.<br><br>
+- Illustrate weaponization potential and relevant phases in a typical kill chain framework.<br><br>

 ###  ֎ Scope & Ethical Considerations
 - This project focuses on understanding mechanisms and applying methodology.